Urban Tales: "Alive" single

-"Loneliness Still Is The Friend"
+"Loneliness Still Is the Friend"

 In 2010 and before being released the second album of originals, is released a first single titled "Stand Alone" mixed and mastered Dave Chang.
-The band launched the official video that has a television debut on Portuguese MTV headbangers ball.
+The band launched the official video that has a television debut on Portuguese MTV Headbangers Ball.
 In March 2011, Through the label Compact Records, Urban Tales released "Loneliness Still Is the Friend", the album demonstrates a more aggressive and organic sound that was acclaimed by critics, and is even referred to as one of the best rock/metal album of the year (Via Noctuna, A Trompa).
 One of the highlights the participation of the album is the participation of the actor Vitor de Sousa in the theme "Despair".

 The album was mixed by the vocalist and composer Marcos César and mastered by Njal Frode and contains 10 tracks.

 The artwork was again made by the Brazilian Guto Soares.

 It is said that from this album several songs and videos were unreleased, and that they might be posted in their Urban Tales YouTube official profile at any moment.

-The Hiatus
+Hiatus

-After their second full length the band stopped in a break of 5 years.
+After their second full-length the band stopped in a break of 5 years.
 This time was taken to the vocalist dedicate himself in producing other bands.
 In 2012, and while Marcos was assisting other producers and mixing bands he wrote the songs for what it would be the third and new album of Urban Tales.

-"Reborn" and the singles
+"Reborn" and singles

 In January 2018, it was known that the future album to be released from Urban Tales is entitled Reborn, in order to state, that the band does not follow strictly the gothic rock metal style; not saying, however, that this style will be revoked from the next album.
 The band, through a press release, also announced that they intend to launch some songs digitally, before publishing an album for physical stores."The physical album will contain many extra songs as well with a lot of extras.", said the vocalist Marcos César."Reborn" will be a conceptual album and all songs will be connected into one unique story.

-The Name Of Love
+"The Name of Love"

-The new single titled "The Name of Love", released digitally in 2016, and edited by Farol Musica, reached the top spot in national iTunes chart, radio.
+The new single titled "The Name of Love", released digitally in 2016, and edited by Farol Música, reached the top spot in national iTunes chart, radio.
 The theme features American actors Erik A. Williams and Tracy Burr.
 The theme cover photo was taken by the Icelandic photographer Dagur Jonhson.
-The Name of Love features an official video filmed in Dortumund and was recorded by actor / director Tadeuz Janewsky being Sonia Lakta the female actress.
+The Name of Love features an official video filmed in Dortmund and was recorded by actor / director Tadeuz Janewsky being Sonia Lakta the female actress.
 The project premiered the song on Nilton's well-known RTP1 TV channel "5 Para a meia noite" show, where the main guest, was the prime minister, António Costa.